'Bernie Bros' Troll Democrat Debate in South Carolina: 'This Sh*t Gets Too Serious'

 The term “Bernie Bros” has recently emerged in the political discourse as a reference to aggressive supporters of the Vermont senator, some of whom have been accused of harassing supporters of other candidates online.

-McCoy and his group sported fluorescent green T-shirts proudly bearing the label.
+McKoy and his group sported fluorescent green T-shirts proudly bearing the label.

 “Somebody stopped me and said, ‘I honestly couldn’t tell if you guys were “Bernie Bros” or not, because y’all are just like them, but a little bit more funny.”

 “We’re taking this with a grain of salt, man.
-This is supposed to be fun,” McCoy added.
+This is supposed to be fun,” McKoy added.

 There were a few face-offs with actual supporters of Democratic candidates, and a few choice words exchanged.
-The only insult that bothered him, McCoy said, was being called a “trust fund baby.”
+The only insult that bothered him, McKoy said, was being called a “trust fund baby.”

 “My parents are working class.
 I’m working class.
 I’m paying for college mostly myself,” he said, adding that many Sanders supporters on campus were, in fact, being supported by their parents.
 “A lot of them are trust fund students.”